tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Calculation of relative humidity from temperature and dew point is done using a simplified formula example from the DWD (Deutscher Wetterdienst), see <https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/faq/faq_mosmix_node.html>.

+Uses the Solarized Precision colors for machines and people theme, Copyright (c) 2011 Ethan Schoonover

 Contributors:

 * Andreas Shimokawa (bugfixes & support for the Gadgetbridge API)